Ossiaco/CodeGeneration.Roslyn/README.md

 }
 ```

-Install the [CodeGeneration.Roslyn.BuildTime][BuildTimeNuPkg] package into the
+Install the [CodeGeneration.Chorus.BuildTime][BuildTimeNuPkg] package into the
 project that uses your attribute.
 You may set `PrivateAssets="all"` on this reference
 because this is a build-time only package.
 You must also add this item to an `<ItemGroup>` in the project
 that will execute the code generator as part of your build: